ozoesono/invoicegenerator/README.md

 Project is created with:
 * Java 8 as the development language
 * Gradle as the build automation tool and package manager
+* HTML for creating the invoices
+* CSS for basic styling of the invoices

 ## Specific Libraries Used
 Important Java Libraries used for the project: